 Nottingham Bach Choir

-I’ve directed the Nottingham Bach Choir since 1989.
-In those days it was called the Nottingham Bach Society and, when founded in 1954 by David Lumsden (one of my predecessors at Southwell), it featured a regularly-rehearsed orchestra.
+I directed the Nottingham Bach Choir from from 1990 to 2019, and a great privilege it was, too.
+In its earlier years it was called the Nottingham Bach Society and, when founded in 1954 by David Lumsden (one of my predecessors at Southwell), it featured a regularly-rehearsed orchestra.
 This auditioned Choir is about 100-strong on the concert platform.
 Members are mainly Nottingham-based singers, many of them doctors, teachers, accountants, lawyers or lecturers, and all are passionate about the great repertoire for large choirs.

 The Choir gives four concerts a year (the fourth is a popular carol concert) which cover the whole of the choral society repertoire.
-Bach is the composer most regularly performed, but my personal passion for Elgar is very much apparent!
-Our own orchestra still performs, though it rehearses only on the day.
-Occasionally another orchestra such as the Orchestra da Camera will play, as it did for our 50th anniversary performance in Southwell Minster of the St Matthew Passion.
-This was a truly memorable day when we sang the complete work in German, with English surtitles, to a packed cathedral.
+Bach is the composer most regularly performed, but I was able to give free reign to my personal passion for Elgar.
+The Choir's own orchestra still performs, though it rehearses only on the day.
+Occasionally another orchestra such as the Orchestra da Camera will play, as it did for the 50th anniversary performance in Southwell Minster of the St Matthew Passion.
+This was a truly memorable day when the complete work was sung in German, with English surtitles, to a packed cathedral.

 Visit Nottingham Bach Choir’s web site